 StatusCake is good at telling you that something might be wrong.
-What happens next is where things usually get messy.
+What happens next is where things sometimes get messy.
 One alert goes straight to a chat room.
 Another wakes the wrong person.
-A third turns out to be a false alarm because the site had a brief wobble and recovered before anyone looked.
+A third ends up getting missed because the site had a brief wobble and recovered before anyone looked.

 Hermes is useful in that gap.